Finding accommodation before you come to the UK

 Fees and deposits

-In addition you might be asked to pay a holding deposit once you have seen a property you want to rent but before you sign the tenancy agreement.
+You might be asked to pay a holding deposit once you have seen a property you want to rent but before you sign the tenancy agreement.
 This is to allow the agents time to carry out any checks while giving you protection that the property will not be offered to someone else.
 You should find out before handing over any money in what situation the money will be handed back to you and when it could be retained by the landlord.
 The holding deposit should be no more than one weeks rent.

 Usually when you finally agree to sign a tenancy agreement a holding deposit will be topped up and turned into a deposit.
 The deposit is a returnable amount that remains the property of the tenant throughout the tenancy but can be withheld by the landlord at the end of the tenancy for damage or rent arrears.
 If you have an assured shorthold tenancy agreement than a landlord must protect any deposit taken in one of the three government approved schemes.